 Read more about non-medication treatments for pain.

 Regular painkillers do not usually work for nerve pain.
 These include paracetamol, NSAIDs such as ibuprofen and diclofenac and opioids such as codeine.
-Other medicines have found to be more effective in relieving nerve pain, such as:

 These medications often need to be taken for a few weeks before you experience optimal pain control.
 If your pain does not respond to one option, your doctor may suggest changing to another or combining more than one medication.
 Your doctor will start you on a low dose and gradually increase the dose until you notice an effect.
 Higher doses may be more effective, but are also more likely to cause side effects.
 The most common side effects are tiredness, dizziness, feeling drowsy and lack of concentration.
 If you get these, it may be necessary to reduce your dose.
 Don't drive or operate machinery if you experience drowsiness or blurred vision.
 You also may become more sensitive to the effects of alcohol.